gelmio/oblivious-svelte/oblivious/Oblivious.md

 ---
 After some Marco Polo with the locals I find the Customs building for the village.
 The chief bloke is an albino.
-That’s a first.
-Not an albino, that is, I mean an albino in a position of authority.
-I haven't seen that before.
 Albinos are everywhere here.
 Surprisingly common, and some more proof to add to the "there is no god" pile.
 It's just fucking cruel.
 How do they do it?